Joshkaki00/Homework-3-Assignment/README.md

 To run the Flask application, follow these steps:

-1. (Optional) Install and Activate a virtual environment.
+1. (Optional) Install and activate a virtual environment:
     ```sh
     python3 -m venv venv/
+    source venv/bin/activate
     ```

-    ```sh
-    source venv/bin/activate

-2.
-**Install Dependencies**: Ensure you have Python and the other requirements installed.
+2. **Install Dependencies**: Ensure you have Python and the other requirements installed.
 You can install the requirements using pip:

+If used globally:

     ```sh
+    pip3 install -r requirements.txt
+    ```
+If used in virtual environment:

+    ```sh
-    pip3 (or pip if using in environment) install -r requirements.txt
+    pip install -r requirements.txt
+    ```

 3. **Run the Application**: Start the Flask development server by running:
     ```sh